Allal al-Fassi: Beginnings of mass nationalist protest

-In response to the Berber Dahir being passed, Allal al-Fassi began to coordinate alongside other nationalists like Ahmed Balafrej and aroused public protest against the dahir.
+In 1930, the Berber Dahir was passed, officially codifying customary law in Berber tribal areas over the Sharia.
+According to the historian Susan Gilson Miller, The Berber Dahir proved to be a "foundational event in the unfolding story of Moroccan nationalism".
+In response to this dahir, Allal al-Fassi began coordinating with other nationalists, including Ahmed Balafrej, and organised public protest against the dahir.
 In al-Fassi's view, the dahir was "barbaric" and an "attempt at the annihilation of native people" by suppressing Arab and Islamic culture while replacing it with pre-Islamic Berber customs.
 Al-Fassi was arrested twice during these protests.
 As a result of the Dahir, he also met prominent Lebanese Pan-Arabist Shakib Arslan.
-He co-founded the first political party in Morocco, the National Action Bloc (كتلة العمل الوطني; or the Kutla) or Moroccan Action Committee (Comité d'Action Marocaine; CAM) founded in 1931, 1933 or 1934.
-This party emerged from the protest movement against the Berber Dahir.
-Allal al-Fassi served as its president.
-In February 1934, al-Fassi met with Sultan Mohammed and he called him "a great monarch" and said that Sultan Mohammed promised to recover the lost rights of Moroccans.
+Arslan maintained ties with a number of prominent nationalists, including Balafrej and Mohamed Hassan Ouazzani, and played a significant role in helping Moroccan nationalists develop a shared sense of struggle with the rest of the Arab and Muslim world.
+The Berber Dahir led to the formation of the first political party in Morocco, the Moroccan Action Committee (CAM) (Note: It is also known as the National Action Block which is simplified as the Kutla.) in May 1934 which al-Fassi co-founded and served as its president.
+It had between 200 to 300 members.
+In February 1934, al-Fassi met Mohammed V who was then Sultan of Morocco under the French protectorate.
+Al-Fassi described him as "a great monarch" and stated that the Sultan had promised to recover the rights lost by Moroccans.

-The Kutla published the Plan of Reforms (Plan de Réformes marocaines) in 1934 in both Arabic and French.
-Allal al-Fassi was one of the ten signatories of the reform plan and he took a copy to the Resident-General with Mohammed Diouri.
-The demands of the reform plan included the abolition of the Berber Dahir, unification of legal systems under Maliki law, expansion of the education system open to Moroccans, the forming of municipal councils, the promotion of Moroccans into positions of power and making Arabic an official language.
-The reform plan did not outright call for independence but sought reform and the restoring of confidence in the aims of the 1912 Treaty of Fes.
-Allal al-Fassi discussing the reform plan says:
+The CAM published the Plan of Reforms (Plan de Réformes marocaines) in 1934 in both Arabic and French.
+Al-Fassi was one of its ten signatories and, together with Mohammed Diouri, presented a copy to the Resident-General.
+The demands of the reform plan included the abolition of the Berber Dahir, the unification of legal system under Maliki law, the expansion of educational opportunities to Moroccans, the establishment of municipal councils, the appointment of Moroccans to positions of authority, and the recognition of Arabic as an official language.
+The reform plan did not call for independence, but instead sought reform and the full implementation of the 1912 Treaty of Fes.
+According to the Treaty of Fes, the purpose of the protectorate was to "establish a stable regime founded on internal order and general security that will permit the introduction of reforms and will assure the economic development of the country" while also simultaneously preserving the theoretical sovereignty of the sultan.
+Commenting on the reform plan, al-Fassi says: